CamRaff/Crafftys-Farm_MP2/README.md

 | ----- | ----- | ----- | ----- |
 | Button link to game page | Take the user to the desired page | Clicked button | Went to the desired page |
 | Button hover effect | Button becomes highlighted | Hovered over each option | Color changed as desired |

+<br>Below you can see the hover effect on the button:

 <img src="assets/images/readme-images/home-hover-gif.gif" alt="Hover effect on home page" height="200"><br><br>